xlxbu/CDoS/README.md

-# This repository provides the ns-3.22 simulation codes for casacding DoS attacks in Wi-Fi networks.
+# ns-3.22 simulation codes for casacding DoS attacks in Wi-Fi networks.

 In this simulation, we demonstrate the feasibility of cascading DoS attacks in Wi-Fi networks in ns-3 simulator.
 We build up an ad hoc network containing 41 pairs of nodes.
 The retry limit is 7 (default value in Wi-Fi).
 The topology of the network is as shown as follows.